andrew-delisle/MMM-NetworkSpeed/README.md

     4. Install required dependencies:  npm install

-## Configuration
+### Configure config.js

     In your config.js file, add the module to your list of modules:

         {
           module: 'MMM-NetworkSpeed',
           position: 'bottom_bar', // Position on the screen
           config: {
-        runInterval: 60 * 60 * 1000,  // Time between tests in milliseconds (default: 1 hour)
+            runInterval: 30 * 60 * 1000,  // Run speed test every 30 minutes (or set your preferred interval in ms)          }
-        updateInterval: 60 * 60 * 1000, // How often to update the data on the screen (default: 1 hour)
         }

-    }
+## Configuration Settings

+1. runInterval: Interval for running the speed test (Default is 30mins).

 ## License